sb-im/sdwc/README.md

 ## Install && Config

 ```bash
 cp src/config.json ./

 vim config.json

 ```

-### ××××× important! ! ! !
+### ××××× Important! ! ! !

-The program launches the config.json configuration file for the default load /config.json
+>The program launches the config.json configuration file for the default load /config.json

+>If you do not find the file, the default Kai file to load the data under the samples directory (local data)

+>This will enable local debug account

+>user: debug
+>
+>pass: debug

 ### Lifecycle Async Resource Load